saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 This repository contains codes for the paper entitled "A CNN-RNN Framework for Crop Yield Prediction".
 The paper was authored by Saeed Khaki, Lizhi Wang, and Sotirios Archontoulis.
 In this paper, we proposed a framework for crop yield prediction.

+## Getting Started

+Please install the following packages in Python3:

+- numpy
+- tensorflow
+- matplotlib
+- Pandas

+## Dimension of Input Data

+Let nw, ns, np, nss be the number of weather components, soil component meaured at different depth, and planting time component, soil component meaured at the surface.